Italian Greyhound & Dog News / Blog

 An interesting article and table of state laws and regulations addressing the minimum age at which a puppy can be sold and who the laws/regulations apply to.

-This cute Italian Greyhound raincoat is made by Cane & Co and available on Etsy.
+This cute Italian Greyhound raincoat is made by Cane & Co (out-of-business since posting).

 Dog in this study, who were presented with pairings of images and sounds that conveyed different combinations of positive and negative emotional expressions in humans and dogs, demonstrated the "ability to integrate two different sources of sensory information into a coherent perception of emotion in both humans and dogs.”
 According to a researcher from the University of Lincoln’s School of Psychology, “To do so requires a system of internal categorization of emotional states.
 This cognitive ability has until now only been evidenced in primates and the capacity to do this across species only seen in humans.”